-The sole director and sole shareholder of each of the 521 Plan Employee Companies is either a significant shareholder and director, or an employee of the Group, who have executed powers of attorney on behalf of the Group.
-Under the power of attorney, they will follow, without any conditions, the Group's instructions to manage all the activities of each of the 521 Plan Employee Companies.
-In addition, the Group can replace the sole director and shareholder of each of the 521 Plan Employee Companies to another designated party at it discretion.
+The sole director and sole shareholder of each of the 521 Plan Employee Companies is either a significant shareholder and director, or an employee of the Group, has executed a letter of undertaking with the Company.
+Under the letter of under taking, each individual agrees to follow, without any conditions, our instructions as to the management of all activities of each of the 521 Plan Employee Companies, as well as any directions from us concerning transferring the shares or changing directors.
+Therefore, the Group is deemed to have the power to control the decision-making rights of the 521 Plan Employee Companies.

-As of December 31, 2018, the Group had already transferred 150,000,000 ordinary shares to one of the 521 Plan Employee Companies which were purchased from Master Trend with consideration of RMB1,465,124. at the price of US\$29 per ADS These shares were subscribed by Participants at the final price of US\$27.38 per ADS, but initially deposited at 10% contribution of US\$29 per share.
+As of December 31, 2018, the Group had already transferred 150,000,000 ordinary shares to one of the 521 Plan Employee Companies which were purchased from Master Trend with consideration of RMB1,465,124.
 The 10% subscription price contributed by Participants amounted to RMB8,184 and RMB138,328 as of December 31, 2018 and is recorded as current and non-current refundable share right deposits on the statement of financial position, respectively.
 The RMB8,184 represents excess contribution received from Participants, which have been fully refunded in April, 2019.